pingcap/tidb/docs/design/2021-09-22-stale-read.md

 COMMIT;
 ```

-7. Use Stale Read by `SET TRANSACTION` statement to affect next query.
+7. Use Stale Read by `SET TRANSACTION` statement to affect the next query.

 ```sql
 SET TRANSACTION READ ONLY AS OF TIMESTAMP '2021-09-22 15:04:05';